Fault-tolerant syndrome extraction and cat state preparation with fewer qubits: Introduction

 For the distance-three fault-tolerant measurement of a weight-$w$ stabilizer, we propose two methods based on the speed of qubit reset.
 With fast qubit reset, \thmref{t:fastresetd3syndromemeasurement}, only three flag ancillas are required in total, but each flag needs to be measured once per four data qubits.
 If more flags are used in parallel, the number of accessible flag patterns grows exponentially and the number of measurements per ancilla converges to one.
 This is the regime of slow qubit reset, \thmref{t:syndromemeasurementd3slowreset}, which uses at most $\lceil \log_2 w \rceil$ flag ancillas measured only at the end.
+Additionally, we show circuits for distance-five and distance-seven fault-tolerant stabilizer measurement in \appref{app:d5d7}.

 \tabref{f:resultsCSP} contains bounds on the ancilla overhead for preparing weight-$w$ cat states fault-tolerantly to distance-three.
 If the flag qubits can reset quickly, \thmref{t:catstated3} states that only one flag qubit is required and it needs to be reset and measured $m$ times.
 Since the flag qubits operate independently, it is also possible to use $m$ flag qubits, with each one being measured once.
 We further show how to use an adaptive circuit in \thmref{t:adaptiveslowresetd3} to marginally increase the number of flag patterns in use.